Agape Lodge: Law enforcement concerns

 Agape Lodge soon came under investigation by both the Pasadena Police Department and the FBI.
 Both had received allegations of a "black magic cult" involved in sexual orgies; one complainant was a 16-year-old boy who said that he was raped by lodge members, while neighbors reported a ritual involving a naked pregnant woman jumping through fire.
 Karl Germer, now leader of the North American O.T.O., was German.
 Neither agency found evidence of illegal activity and came to the conclusion that the Lodge constituted no threat to national security.

 Parsons becomes head of the lodge

-Crowley however had remained highly critical of Smith's leadership of the lodge, and ordered Wolfe to send him on a personal magical retreat; she felt conflicted, but eventually conceded to Crowley's demands.
+Crowley however had remained highly critical of Smith's leadership of the lodge, and ordered Wolfe to send him on a personal magical retreat; she felt conflicted, but eventually acceded to Crowley's demands.
 Both Crowley and Germer wanted to see Smith ousted permanently, believing that he had become a bad influence on the other lodge members; many of the members, including Jack and Helen Parsons, wrote to them to defend their mentor, but Germer nevertheless ordered him to stand down, with Parsons appointed head of the lodge.

 In New York Jack Parsons met with Karl Germer, the head of the O.T.O. in North America.

 In December 1941, Smith announced a policy that all Lodge members now had to contribute 5% of their earnings as an "Emergency Fee" that went to Crowley.